What qualifications do I need to apply for an Assistant Principal position with DCPS?

-The School Leader Recruitment and Selection Team will review your Instructional Video Activity within 10-15 business days and you will be notified via e-mail of your application status.
+The School Leader Recruitment, Selection and Development Team will review your online application within 10-15 business days, and you will be notified via e-mail of your application status.
 If you do not receive a status update within 15 business days, please email [email protected].

 3. Performance Task

 After the phone interview, candidates are placed in the General AP approved pool.
-At this time, candidates will be invited to take the LEAP Content Assessment(s) that they identified on their application.
-Demonstrating proficiency on LEAP Content Assessments will result in candidates being placed in content-specific AP approved pools.
-Being placed into a hiring pool confirms one is eligible for hire but does not guarantee hire.
+Being placed into a hiring pool confirms one is eligible for hire but does not guarantee a position.

 7. School Based Selection

-School campuses initiate communication with candidates to schedule school-based interview activities.
-School leaders confirm final candidate selections with Instructional Superintendents before moving forward; Instructional Superintendents and other senior academic leaders within DCPS may ask for the opportunity to meet with final candidate(s) and hiring Principals before a final selection is made.
+School leaders confirm final candidate selections with Instructional Superintendents before moving forward; Instructional Superintendents and other senior leaders within DCPS may ask for the opportunity to meet with final candidate(s) and hiring Principals before a final selection is made.

 8. Hiring & Onboarding

-Once the final candidate has been determined, Principals initiate communication with the Office of Talent and Culture, who will provide the candidate with an official offer of employment.
+Once the final candidate has been determined, Principals initiate communication with the Office of Leadership Development, who will work with the Staffing team to provide the candidate with an official offer of employment.
 Candidates cannot receive an official offer from a school or begin work until the security clearance process has been completed and candidates have an official Administrator Services Credential from the Office of the State Superintendent of Education (OSSE).

-If you have questions about the Assistant Principal selection process, please reach out to the DCPS School Leader Recruitment & Selection (SLRS) team at [email protected].
+For more information about school leadership at DCPS, visit joindcps.dc.gov.
+If you have questions about the Assistant Principal selection process, please reach out to the DCPS School Leader Recruitment, Selection, and Development Team (SLRSD) team at [email protected].
 We would be happy to assist you.